How do I enter?

 What is the closest airport?

-Geneva, currently flights are about 60 Euros.
-We will have a bus system at pre-arranged times to and from the hotel/airport.
+Geneva, currently cost of flights range between £35-45.
+We will have a bus system at pre-arranged times to and from the hotel/airport (see below).

 What are the times of the airport transfers?